-(i) Compliance with Australian Accounting Standards - Reduced Disclosure Requirements
+i.
+Compliance with Australian Accounting Standards - Reduced Disclosure Requirements ii.
+New and amended standards adopted by the Group iii.
+Early adoption of standards

 The consolidated financial statements of the Adelaide Airport Limited Group comply with Australian Accounting Standards - Reduced Disclosure Requirements as issued by the Australian Accounting Standards Board (AASB).